ludwigwinkler/ludwigwinkler.github.io/blogposts/_posts/2024-12-08-FlowMatching.md

 </div>

 This objective function tasks the neural network parameterizing $v_\theta(x_t, t)$ to predict the direct line between $x_0$ and $\epsilon$.
+Whereas the interpolations are by design crossing each other, the neural network can only settle on a single direction for a $(x_t, t)$ input pair.
+That's the reason why we'll obtain a smooth vector field after training:

 <img src="/blog/FlowMatching/trained_flow.png" alt="Description of the image" style="width: 100%; height: auto;"/>